moxandd/deploy-revolace-render-version/README.md

 - **Python 3.10 - Python 3.12:**

+Using Docker:

+1. `docker build -f Dockerfile -t revolace .`

+2. `docker run --env-file .env -p 8001:8000 --rm --name revolace-dev -it revolace`

-Type and run the follwoing commands in the terminal:
+Or manually type and run the follwoing commands in the terminal:

 1. `python -m venv .venv`